-Active members may change their beneficiary designations through Member Access.
+Active members may change their beneficiary designations through Member Accessexternal link, opens in a new tab.
 To make a change, you will need to have all beneficiary information, such as full names, dates of birth and Social Security numbers.
 Any beneficiary changes you make will override your prior designations and will take effect immediately.
 Before making any changes, you may wish to consult an attorney/estate planner.

-You must complete an Active Member Beneficiary Form (Form 1102) or Beneficiary/Trustee Designation Form (Form 1103) if you choose to designate any of the following as your beneficiary:
+You must complete an Active Member Beneficiary Formexternal link, opens in a new tab (Form 1102) or Beneficiary/Trustee Designation Form (Form 1103) if you choose to designate any of the following as your beneficiary: